 If you find any issues with this codelab, please search for your issue first before filing.
 Links to search and create new issues:

-Links to the repo folders for Module 2 & 3 (START) and Module 5 (FINISH) can be found in the table below.
-They can also be accessed from the repo for all App Engine codelab migrations.
+Links to the repo folders for Module 2 and 3 (START) and Module 5 (FINISH) can be found in the table below.
+They can also be accessed from the repo for all App Engine codelab migrations which you can clone or download a ZIP file.

 Below are additional resources regarding this specific migration: